jasper-rutherford/ReadyBot/README.md

 - fix or delete `make test-backup`
 - api token auth
 - api server pg pool.close (jest says "Jest did not exit one second after the test run has completed." - i think this is why)
-- api endpoint structs should be stored somewhere other than in the server
-- api: tidy what exists in the server + in the tests
+- api: tidy what exists in the server tests
 - api: rest of endpoints
 - api: finish tests for GET /scores
 - api debug port is not passed around everywhere. make it so.